saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 You might want to use multiple SSH key pairs to connect to different remote hosts or local network devices.

-Since all private keys should be placed inside the folder `.ssh` of your user's `home` directory, the file names have to be different.
+Since all key files should be placed inside the folder `.ssh` of your user's `home` directory, the file names have to be different.
 When you create a new key pair and you are asked to provide a file name, enter a name of your choice, for example the name of your instance.

 Output example: